hkeithk/todoist-clone/README.md

 High level plan:

+Todo:

+1.  create dropdown for the custom projects with a projects component that will map all the custom projects below

+2.  create the add task button that goes under inbox, should have scheduler and projects button with default inbox

 Done:

 - Build the Appbar first, only functionality for now is "Quick Add task (top right)", Side drawer, and home button.
 - Build the sidebar/ MUI drawer.
 Drawer should use List and ListItems and not tabs.
 - Start with build the inbox, today and upcoming high level components separately, no need for task items yet, just layout

-Todo:

-1. Create the task component now, should have:
+- Create the task component now, should have:
   - radio button, dont need to be exact, could change in future
   - Onclick should bring up a dialog with just the title, no subtasks but can have a section for comments. .
-     - should have a button (dont need schedule component yet), maybe just a simple dropdown selector
+    - should have a button (dont need schedule component yet)
-     - should have a button to change project
-2. create the add task button that goes under inbox, should have scheduler and projects button with default inbox

 Nice to haves (future):